apache/hudi/website/blog/2021-12-16-lakehouse-concurrency-control-are-we-too-optimistic.md

 ![concurrency](/assets/images/blog/concurrency/ConcurrencyControlConflicts.png)
                 static/assets/images/blog/concurrency/ConcurrencyControlConflicts.png

 So, what's the alternative?
 Locking?
 Wikipedia also says - "_However, locking-based ("pessimistic") methods also can deliver poor performance because locking can drastically limit effective concurrency even when deadlocks are avoided."._ Here is where Hudi takes a different approach, that we believe is more apt for modern lake transactions which are typically long-running and even continuous.
-Data lake workloads share more characteristics with high throughput stream processing jobs, than they do to standard reads/writes from a database and this is where we build strength.
+Data lake workloads share more characteristics with high throughput stream processing jobs, than they do to standard reads/writes from a database and this is where we borrow from.
 In stream processing events are serialized into a single ordered log, avoiding any locks/concurrency bottlenecks and you can continuously process millions of events/sec.
 Hudi implements a file level, log based concurrency control protocol on the Hudi [timeline](https://hudi.apache.org/docs/timeline), which in-turn relies on bare minimum atomic puts to cloud storage.
-By building on an event log as the central piece for inter process coordination, Hudi is able to offer a few flexible deployment models that offer greater concurrency over pure OCC approaches.
+By building on an event log as the central piece for inter process coordination, Hudi is able to offer a few flexible deployment models that offer greater concurrency over pure OCC approaches that just track table snapshots.

 # Model 1 : Single Writer, Inline Table Services